github/opensource.guide/overviews/os-contributing/index.md

 ### License.md

-A license file is straightforward -- it provides the license for the project.
-There are many ways _to be_ open source and for each of those ways there is a license.
-Read more about what each license means at [choosealicense.com](http://www.choosealicense.com).
+A license file, well, is the license for the project.
+An open source project's license informs users what they can and can't do (e.g., use, modify, redistribute), and contributors, what they are allowing others to do.
+There are many ways to license and open source project, you can read more about what each license means at [choosealicense.com](http://www.choosealicense.com).

-> Emphasis probably not needed

 ### Contributor's License Agreement

 Before you create a pull request with a patch or feature, you should know if that project requires contributors to sign a Contributor License Agreement (usually mentioned in the contributing documentation).
 This is a legally binding contract concerning the code that you're contributing.
 Most often the agreement's purpose is making binding the re-usability and responsibility of the code you're contributing.

 > I'm probably explaining this terribly.

+> Maybe we don't include CLAs in this guide?

 ### Documentation and Wikis